torsday/notebook/GLOSSARY.md

 ## Ncurses

 A programming library providing an API that allows the programmer to write text-based user interfaces in a terminal-independent manner.
 It is a toolkit for developing "GUI-like" application software that runs under a terminal emulator.

+## Neural Networks

+Artificial neural networks are generally presented as systems of interconnected "neurons" which exchange messages between each other.
+The connections have numeric weights that can be tuned based on experience, making neural nets adaptive to inputs and capable of learning.

 ## OID